Web Exclusive

 CLICK HERE TO SIGN UP FOR OUR DESIGN DIGEST NEWSLETTER

-This Sea Bright residence overlooks the Shrewsbury River.
+This Sea Bright, New Jersey, residence overlooks the Shrewsbury River.
 So when Sheila Rich was called on to design the interiors, she knew it would be important to highlight the gorgeous vista.
 “The money shot is the view,” she says.
 “You want to have everything complement it.
 You want it to be accessible from every space.”
 That’s why Rich, of Monmouth Beach-based Sheila Rich Interiors, began the project with a renovation.
 “I took down all the walls that were available for removal to create a very open floor plan.”

 “An area rug and strategically placed furniture define the living room and provide a sense of separation without the need for physical walls,” designer Sheila Rich says.
 “The rug has a nice look, but it’s also very practical.
 It has clipped corners.
 I didn’t want a tripping hazard.” | BEFORE: The project involved removing the wall between the living room and the kitchen.